-Childers, Schlueter & Smith is one of the only firms in the country with the specialized knowledge and skill to evaluate and litigate cases involving Stevens-Johnson Syndrome (“SJS”) and Toxic Epidermal Necrolysis (“TEN”).
-Our experienced attorneys have obtained favorable settlements for hundreds of SJS/TEN clients and tried many cases to verdict.
+Childers, Schlueter & Smith is one of the only firms in the country with the specialized knowledge and skill to evaluate and litigate cases involving Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN).
+Our experienced medical malpractice attorneys have obtained favorable settlements for hundreds of SJS/TEN clients and tried many cases to verdict.
 Our reputation in this area of the law results in many other law firms referring their SJS/TEN cases to us for handling.

 Drugs Linked to SJS